 One such marketing powerhouse is the Austrian beverage giant, Red Bull – known almost as well for their daring and widespread campaigns as for their actual core product.
 This out-of-the-box approach hasn't deviated attention from its drinks range, though; in fact, it helped it gain a leading 24.9% share of the US energy drink market in 2019, selling more than 7 billion cans globally during this period.

-To illustrate how the company has achieved this, we've taken a closer look at Red Bull's marketing strategy, in order to present a case study of what makes it so effective.
+To illustrate how the company has achieved this, we've taken a closer look at Red Bull's approach, in order to present a case study of what makes it so effective.

 By basing its marketing and advertising approach around promoting a high-energy philosophy for the lives of its consumers, Red Bull arguably sells a way of life rather than a simple energy drink product.